Onset of depression more complex than a brain chemical imbalance

 - Gamma-aminobutyric acid (GABA) is an amino acid that researchers believe acts as an inhibitory neurotransmitter.
 It is thought to help quell anxiety.

 Every part of your body, including your brain, is controlled by genes.
 Genes make proteins that are involved in biological processes.
 Throughout life, different genes turn on and off, so that — in the best case — they make the right proteins at the right time.
 But if the genes get it wrong, they can alter your biology in a way that results in your mood becoming unstable.
-In a genetically vulnerable person, any stress (a missed deadline at work or a medical illness, for example) can then push this system off balance.
+In a person who is genetically vulnerable to depression, any stress (a missed deadline at work or a medical illness, for example) can then push this system off balance.

 Another goal of gene research, of course, is to understand how, exactly, biology makes certain people vulnerable to depression.
 For example, several genes influence the stress response, leaving us more or less likely to become depressed in response to trouble.